colabottles/toddl/posts/an-event-apart-boston-2019.md

 Michael discussed AirBNB's approach to inclusive design.
 The best quoe from Michael was &ldquo;Design systems are your leverage to do better.&rdquo; and that &ldquo;Colors project differently on different devices.&rdquo; couldn't have rang more true.
 When shown a slide of four different devices with the same hex code and four different shades of that hex color.
 I had a lot to take back to the office just in Michael's talk (a.k.a.
 Safari Dude) alone!

 Marcy Sutton followed with her talk about CSS techniques and what they mean for accessibility and browser support.
-How some techniques can impact accessibility in ways that are unexpected, such as the <span class="pre">`:focus`</span> pseudo class.
+How some techniques can impact accessibility in ways that are unexpected, such as the `:focus` pseudo class.

 Markup order versus visual order of elements when using layouts such as Flexbox and CSS Grid, for example.
 A surprising example is that the Space Jam website, that is __still__ online, is more accessible than the Captain Marvel site tht is online from only this year.
 Amazing.

 Taking care when using Flexbox to change the UI presentation of the tab order of your elements, the first rule of ARIA is not to use it, and a plethora of other tidbits I took with me to better my CSS techniques!

 Derek Featherstone talked about inclusive design, a topic that is important to me.
 The main question I got out of Derek's talk was, &ldquo;Are my design decisions and processes inclusive enough?&rdquo; and my answer was a resounding &ldquo;No&rdquo;.
 I must do better during the projects I work on to make sure that I am being as inclusive as I can be and then take that ten giant steps further.

 Is what we are doing as a design and development community as a whole, doing an effective enough job to include persons with impairments.
 We played a game, we had to create an inclusive game of Twister.
 It was thought provoking to say the least.
 I came up with an idea to include someone with an impairment, yet failed to figure out a solution for the spinner which goes to show I have a long way and a lot to learn so as to be more inclusive with my methods and designs.